Hayes Arboretum

 The Hayes Arboretum is an arboretum of 330 acres located in Richmond, Indiana, United States.
-It is open free to the public Tuesdays through Saturdays, 9:00 A.M. to 5:00 P.M.
+The main (west) entrance is open free to the public Tuesdays through Saturdays, 9:00 A.M. to 5:00 P.M., while the east entrance, which provides access to both hiking and mountain biking trails, is open daily from dawn to dusk.
 It is the primary project of the Stanley W. Hayes Research Foundation, a private operating foundation.
 The Foundation owns a total of 466 acres of property in Wayne County, IN.

 Description

 The Arboretum is an educational facility and a managed nature preserve, collecting native wild plants indigenous to Wayne county and the Whitewater Valley Drainage Basin (an area encompassing 14 counties in west-central Ohio and east-central Indiana).
 It had claimed to include 172 species of trees, plants and shrubs native to the basin, but a 2007 study actually found 525 species.
 It also contains a renovated 1833 dairy barn, Beech-Maple Trail (3/4 mile), Habitat Trail (1 mile), Springhouse Trail (1/4 mile), and History Trail (1 mile).

 The Arboretum was first established in June 1915 when Stanley Wolcott Hayes began purchasing tracts of land to preserve the local old growth Beech-Maple Forest.
 He began reforesting the land, planting thousands of native trees and creating experimental plots, hoping to restore the land as when the first pioneers arrived.
 His estate, now Hayes Arboretum, includes: